darrenvong/CFG-heroku-demo/README.md

 ![alt text](static/md_imgs/config.png "App configuration screen")

 6. Under "Deployment Method", change it to "GitHub".
-A "Connect to GitHub" should now appear.
+A "Connect to GitHub" section should now appear.

-7. Under the "Connect to GitHub" that just appeared, search for the GitHub repository corresponding to your project, then click "Connect" to link the relevant repository (appeared as a result of the search) to the Heroku application you've just created.
+7. Under the "Connect to GitHub" section that just appeared, search for the GitHub repository corresponding to your project, then click "Connect" to link the relevant repository (appeared as a result of the search) to the Heroku application you've just created.

-8. To deploy your project, simply click "Deploy Branch" under "Manual deploy".
+8. To deploy your project, click "Deploy Branch" under "Manual deploy".

 9. (Optional) You may have just noticed that a section named "Automatic deploys" has appeared in addition to the "Manual deploy" section once you have connected your GitHub repository properly.
 To save you having to come back to this page in the future